The Growth Strategy Trap

 - Learning and improvement tools that will enable the ongoing improvement of the core work

 Our growth assessment tools and strategy mapping process address all of these factors.
-Output is organized into a set of defined objectives initiatives required to achieve the objectives, together with metrics to identify the progress over time.
-Effort focused on learning and development is integrated into the process eliminating the need for generic tutorials.
+Output is organized into a set of defined objectives initiatives required to achieve the objectives, together with metrics to identify progress over time.
+Effort focused on learning and development is integrated into the process, eliminating the need for generic tutorials.

 The Right Growth Strategy

-Third, a strategy needs to be reflected in a distinctive value chain.
+Thirdly, a strategy needs to be reflected in a distinctive value chain.
 To establish a sustainable competitive advantage, a company must perform different activities than rivals or perform similar activities in different ways.
 A company must configure the way it conducts manufacturing, logistics, service delivery, marketing, human resource management, etc., differently from its rivals and tailored to its unique value proposition.

-Fourth, a robust strategy involves trade-offs.
+Fourthly, a robust strategy involves trade-offs.
 A company must abandon or forego some products, features, services, or activities in order to be unique at others.
 Such trade-offs, in the product and in the value chain, are what make a company truly distinctive.

-Fifth, a strategy defines how all the elements of what a company does fit together.
+Fifthly, a strategy defines how all the elements of what a company does fit together.
 A strategy involves making choices throughout the value chain that are interdependent.
 All of a company’s activities must be mutually reinforcing.
 For example, a company’s product design should reinforce its approach to the manufacturing process, and both should leverage the way it conducts after-sales service.